bookia20/devday18/README.md

 ## Architectural Diagram
 ![architecture-overview-lab3.png](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab3/Screen+Shot+2017-11-17+at+1.11.32+AM.png)

-## Create an IAM Role for the ETL job
+## Create IAM Roles for the Crawler and ETL jobs

-Create an IAM role that has permission to your Amazon S3 sources, targets, temporary directory, scripts, **AWSGlueServiceRole** and any libraries used by the job.
-You can click [here](https://console.aws.amazon.com/iam/home?region=us-west-2#/roles) to create a new role.
-For additional documentation to create a role [here](docs.aws.amazon.com/cli/latest/reference/iam/create-role.html).

-1. On the IAM service Page, select Roles in the left pane and click on **Create Role**.
+On the IAM service Page, select Roles in the left pane.
+There should already exist following two IAM roles:
-2. Choose the service as **Glue** and click on **Next: Permissions** on the bottom.
-3. On the Attach permissions policies, search policies for S3 and check the box for **AmazonS3FullAccess**.

-> Do not click on the policy, you just have to check the corresponding checkbox.

-4. On the same page, now search policies for Glue and check the box for **AWSGlueServiceRole** and **AWSGlueConsoleFullAccess**.
+1- **nycitytaxi-devday18-etlrole**
+2- **nycitytaxi-devday18-crawlerrole**

+If not, use the this [CloudFormation template](https://github.com/safipour/devday18/blob/master/cf-iam.json) to create the two roles.

 ![iamroleperm.png](https://s3-ap-southeast-2.amazonaws.com/devday18/nytaxi/images/iamroleperm.png)

-5. Click on **Next: Review**.
-6. Enter Role name as **nycitytaxi-devday18-etl**

-​	and click Create Role.

 ## Create an Amazon S3 bucket